-Sputum Testing for Tuberculosis (TB)
+Sputum testing for Tuberculosis (TB)

-What is TB?
+What is Tuberculosis (TB)?

-TB usually affects the lungs, but can also affect other parts of the body like glands, bones, joints, kidneys, the brain and reproductive organs.
+TB usually affects the lungs but can also affect other parts of the body like glands, bones, joints, kidneys, the brain and reproductive organs.

 What is sputum?

-Sputum (or phlegm) is mucous that you cough up from deep inside your lungs.
+Sputum (or phlegm) is mucus that you cough up from deep inside your lungs.
 It is usually thick, cloudy and sticky.
 Sputum is not saliva (spit) as saliva comes from your mouth and is thin, clear and watery.
 Do not collect saliva for this test.

 Why should I do a sputum test for TB?

-Testing your sputum for TB bacteria is the best way to find out if you have active TB disease.
+Testing your sputum for TB bacteria is the best way to find out if you have TB disease.

 Why do I have to give 3 sputum samples?